 Citi Premier Card

-The Citi Premier℠ Card is another great option if you’re comfortable transferring points to a frequent flyer program.
-You earn triple ThankYou points on travel and gas stations, double points on dining and entertainment, and 1x point for everything else.
+The Citi Premier® Card is another great option if you’re comfortable transferring points to a frequent flyer program.
+You earn triple ThankYou points on air travel, hotels, gas stations, supermarkets, and restaurants, and 1x point for everything else.

 This is also one of the best Citi credit cards available.

-Your points are worth 1.25 cents each when booking award flights at ThankYou.com.
-The better option can be transferring your ThankYou points to the various airline partners.
+You can transfer your ThankYou points to the various airline partners.
 Most of these airlines are international carriers including:

 - Asia Miles